hue881/hue881.github.io/mcs/2026/summer/syllabus/syllabus-full.md

 ## The Three Tiers (same project, three entry points)

 Every section contains a mix of all three tiers.
-Students get the **same daily concept and the same project**, with three on-ramps. **Challenge cards** (an optional harder version of each task) allow fast finishers to extend instead of waiting — resolving the survey's central tension: 43% fear *falling behind* while 18% fear *boredom*.
+Students get the **same daily concept and the same project**, with three on-ramps. **Challenge cards** (an optional harder version of each task) allow fast finishers to extend instead of waiting.

 | Tier | Who | How they work |
 |---|---|---|